layline-io/layline-doc/docs/03-assets/sinks/asset-sink-s3.md

 #### S3 Connection (A)

-Select the [S3 Connection](/docs/assets/connections/asset-connection-aws) to use for this Asset.
+Select the [AWS Connection](/docs/assets/connections/asset-connection-aws) to use for this Asset.
 If it does not exist, you need to create it first.

 #### S3 Bucket (B)